NethermindEth/Paprika/docs/design.md

 Whenever possible initialization should be skipped using `[SkipLocalsInit]` or `Unsafe.` methods.

 If a `class` is declared instead of a `struct`, it should be allocated very infrequently.
 A good example is a transaction or a database that is allocated not that often.
 When designing constructs created often, like `Keccak` or a `Page`, using the class and allocating an object should be the last resort.

-##### NibblePath

-`NibblePath` is a custom implementation of the path of nibbles, needed to traverse the Trie of Ethereum.
-The structure allocates no memory and uses `ref` semantics to effectively traverse the path.
-It also allows for efficient comparisons and slicing.
-As it's `ref` based, it can be built on top of `Span<byte>`.

 ##### Keccak and RLP encoding